North St Marys: Governance

 At a local government level, North St Marys is part of the east ward of Penrith City Council, represented by Prue Car, Greg Davies, Maurice Girotto, Jackie Greenow and Tricia Hitchen.
 At the state level, it is part of the Electoral district of Londonderry, represented by Prue Car of the Australian Labor Party.
-Federally, it is part of the Division of Lindsay, represented by Liberal's Fiona Scott.
+Federally, it is part of the Division of Lindsay, represented by Liberal's Melissa McIntosh.